yoavadamlab/VR-setup-for-NeuroImaging/README.md

 ## 3d printings

- We Used [Arthur Sugden](https://github.com/asugden/bebox/tree/master/3d/wheel) model with slight changes.
+ We based our wheel design on [Arthur Sugden](https://github.com/asugden/bebox/tree/master/3d/wheel) model with slight changes.

- The modified models can be found in [`3D models`](https://github.com/yoavadamlab/VR-setup-for-NeuroImaging/tree/main/3D%20models) directory which contains models for:
+ Our models can be found in [`3D models`](https://github.com/yoavadamlab/VR-setup-for-NeuroImaging/tree/main/3D%20models) directory which contains models for:

  - The wheel
  - U shape base for the wheel axis